vastril4o/iptv.bsc/resources.iptv.com.bulsat/README.md

 # resources.iptv.com.bulsat
 Add-on for [Kodi](https://kodi.tv), this addon will generate .m3u and .xml files for channel stream and epg data from [www.bulsat.com](http://www.bulsat.com).

+### Disclaimer
+This plugin is not officially commisioned/supported by Bulsatcom.
+The trademark "Bulsatcom" is registered by "Bulsatcom"

 ## Requirements
 * Active user registration in [www.bulsat.com](http://www.bulsat.com)
 * [Kodi](https://kodi.tv) media player